-- g. with respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - The Company does not have any pending litigations which would impact its financial position in its Ind AS financial statements; - The Company has made provision, as required under the applicable law or accounting ii. standards, for material foreseeable losses, if any, on long-term contracts including derivative contracts. - iii.
+- f.
+With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate report in "Annexure II"; and - g. with respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i.
+The Company does not have any pending litigations which would impact its financial position in its Ind AS financial statements; - ii.
+The Company has made provision, as required under the applicable law or accounting standards, for material foreseeable losses, if any, on long-term contracts including derivative contracts. - iii.
 There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company.

-Chartered Accountants.
-Regn.
-No. 006092N
+For M P Gupta & Associates Chartered Accountants Regn.
+No. 027523N